eduardz1/CUDA-Path-Tracer/report/report.typ

   Benchmarks were performed in two ways, a first one using #cite(<Catch2>, form: "prose") built-in tooling, meaning that we rely on CPU timers instead of `cudaEvent` timers.
 This is a potential future improvement of our benchmarking system but requires integration upstream.
 We believe this tradeoff is acceptable, given that on #cite(<CUDAGuide>, form: "prose"), in the section dedicated to benchmarking and timings, the authors present both methods as valid (provided we explicitly synchronize the device after the kernel launch for the CPU timers).

-  The second method consists of using the Nsight Systems profiler by NVIDIA, this enables us to have a more granular view of the perfomance of our program and, by analyzing the `.sqlite` file generated by the profiler, we can better identify potential bottlnecks in our code.
+  The second method consists of using the Nsight Systems profiler by NVIDIA, this enables us to have a more granular view of the performance of our program and, by analyzing the `.sqlite` file generated by the profiler, we can better identify potential bottlenecks in our code.

   The hyperparameters that are tunable in our path tracer are the following: